Skip to main content

 Bachelor's in Project Management

-If you’ve got a head for logistics and process control, you may even decide to focus your business administration degree on project management.
-This degree will provide the fundamentals of management with a deep dive into the planning and decision-making critical to resolving the complex issues of today’s workplaces.
+If you’ve got a head for logistics and process control, you may decide to focus your business administration degree on project management.
+At SNHU, for example, this degree will provide the fundamentals of management with a deep dive into the planning, implementation and assessment of projects while considering resources and effective decision-making.

 This program may also present the opportunity to learn the Six Sigma management methodology, a data-driven approach to eliminating defects and process improvement that is widely heralded for its usefulness in any application.

 If you are changing your career to become a project manager, the option to take part in an operations/project management internship provides the chance to apply the techniques you have studied while earning credits toward graduation.
-Your course of study can also help prepare you for the Project Management Institute's (CAPM®) certification exam.
+Your course of study can also help prepare you for the Project Management Institute's Certified Associate in Project Management (CAPM®) certification exam.

 Bachelor's in Accounting

-It should perhaps be no surprise that one of the top business degrees in demand is a bachelor's in accounting.
+Another type of business degree to consider while on your career path is a bachelor's in accounting.
 The analytical skills, critical thinking and problem-solving capabilities you develop in an accounting course of study can be used in any industry and are highly sought by hiring managers.
-Moreover, as the economy grows, so does the demand for skilled workers to prepare and examine financial records.
+Moreover, as the economy grows, so does the demand for skilled workers in accounting, specifically with the competencies to arrange and interpret financial records, according to BLS.

 If you already know you want to become an accountant or are hoping to advance in your current organization, an online program offering an accelerated degree program provides a quicker path to receiving both your bachelor’s and master’s degrees.